janzuiderveld/continuous-audio-representations/README.md

 # Continuous audio representations
-Official PyTorch implementation for <a href="https://arxiv.org/abs/2111.08462"> Towards Lightweight Controllable Audio Synthesis with Conditional Implicit Neural Representations </a>, see <a href="https://github.com/janzuiderveld/INR-collection">INR-collection</a> for more details on the used implicit implementations.
+Official PyTorch implementation for <a href="https://arxiv.org/abs/2111.08462"> Towards Lightweight Controllable Audio Synthesis with Conditional Implicit Neural Representations</a>, see <a href="https://github.com/janzuiderveld/INR-collection">INR-collection</a> for more details on the used implicit neural representation implementations.

-Several implicit decoder architectures, ablations and latent embedding inference methods are implemented.
+Several (implicit) decoder architectures, ablations and latent embedding inference methods are implemented.

 # Quickstart